TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 ## CRUD

-CRUD (Create, Read, Update, and Delete) functionality has been at the center of the design for this website and these features have been included for both of the typical users:
+CRUD (Create, Read, Update, and Delete) functionality has been at the centre of the design for this website and these features have been included for both of the typical users:

 **Site User:**